 - sexual orientation.

-What does disability mean in the Equality Act?
+What disability means in the Equality Act

 The Equality Act defines disability as a physical or mental impairment which has a substantial and long term adverse effect on your ability to carry out normal day-to-day activities.

 If you have hearing loss, this would include difficulty hearing and understanding another person speaking clearly over the telephone (when the telephone is not affected by bad reception), and difficulty understanding or following simple verbal instructions.

 - If you’re profoundly deaf and use British Sign Language you’re likely to fit this definition of disability

 - If you wear hearing aids you may fit the definition, depending on the situation

 - If you have minor hearing loss, you’re unlikely to fit the definition.

 How the Equality Act protects you from discrimination